causerp/cangjie_runtime/std/doc/libs/std_en/ast/ast_package_api/ast_package_classes.md

 > **Note:**
 >
-> In this node, `type` is a keyword followed by any valid identifier, and the subsequent `type` is any top-level visible type.
-The identifier and `type` are connected using `=`.
+> In this node, `type` is a keyword followed by any valid identifier.
+The subsequent `type` is any top-level visible type, connected to the identifier by `=`.

-Parent Types:
+Parent Type:

 - [Decl](#class-decl)